 It does underline, though, how determined Saints are to get up, and how quickly they want to do it.

-The thing about football is that no matter how hard people work behind the scenes, or how determined you might be to succeed, you are ultimately resting your faith in those 11 blokes who go out on the pitch.
+The thing about football is that no matter how hard people work behind the scenes, or how determined you might be to succeed, you are ultimately resting your faith in those 11 blokes who go out on

 And many things can affect them because they are humans, not robots.